ofirmoshe/memo/RAILWAY_DEPLOYMENT.md

 3. **Test Telegram Bot:**
    - Your Telegram bot should now be running on Railway
    - Send a message to your bot to test functionality

+## Persistent Storage on Railway

+### Database Storage
+- All user data, content, and metadata are stored in the PostgreSQL database
+- Railway's managed PostgreSQL provides automatic backups and persistence

+### File Storage (Optional)
+- For uploaded files (images, documents), you can add a Railway volume:
+  1. Go to your service settings in Railway dashboard
+  2. Navigate to "Volumes" tab
+  3. Add volume with mount path: `/app/data`
+  4. This creates persistent storage that survives deployments

+### Alternative: Cloud Storage
+- For production, consider using cloud storage (AWS S3, Google Cloud Storage)
+- More scalable than local file storage
+- Can be integrated by updating file upload endpoints

 ## Environment Variable Details